-- Bayonetta 2 kicks off with Bayonetta heading off to the Gates of Hell to rescue her friend Jeanne after her soul is Dragged Off to Hell by a demon gone rogue.
+- Bayonetta 2 kicks off with Bayonetta heading off to Inferno to rescue her friend Jeanne after her soul is Dragged Off to Hell by a demon gone rogue.

 - Gwendolyn rescues Oswald from the underworld in Odin Sphere.
 Odin rescues her when she has problems leaving again.

 - Played very straight in a quest on Dungeons & Dragons Online, where you must rescue Mistress Orphne, trapped inside her mind by a spell.
 Four objects are needed by the party to break the spell—which becomes an shadowy version of the rescued that tries to slay you.

 - Don't Look Back, as the title suggests, takes Orpheus's original journey and reimagines it as a Platform Game.